unoplatform/uno/doc/articles/controls/TimePicker.md

 #### Android

 - Native time picker is wrapped in the flyout.
-- `Timepicker` flyout appear centered to screen.
+- `TimePicker` flyout appear centered to screen.
 - You can change the flyout button by copying and modifying TimePickerFlyoutButtonStyle.
 - You can change the flyout button by copying and modifying TimePickerFlyoutPresenterStyle.
 - If 'MinuteIncrement` is more than 1, `TimePicker` will show in "spinner mode"